 You'll mostly replenish your substrate, so toss out the old material and have a big bag of new substrate waiting.
 But rocks and toys can go right back in after a little wiping down.
 Some items from the pet store may even be dishwasher safe; otherwise, you can rinse as necessary.
 Wood will eventually rot and fall apart, so get new sticks or bark now and then.

 Step 4: Replace substrate and water.

 As mentioned, you'll use new substrate when you do a deep clean since chips and paper both soil easily.
 For terrestrial and aquatic tanks, water needs to be completely fresh, and you want to mind your source for impurities as well.
 Run your full testing kit whenever you do a clean.

 Just as you redecorate your home every so often, your turtle will love a new place to explore occasionally.
 Make sure you keep a space for "sunning" even if you shift it a bit one way or the other.
 Introducing new objects can serve as stimulation for your animal, too.

 Now's a good time to reward your reptile with a little turtle treat.
-You don't want to dole these out too often, but the occasional dessert will keep him happy.
-Buy commercial treats from the pet store or figure out his favorite snack, maybe a banana for a box turtle or a feeder fish for a red-eared slider.
+You don't want to dole these out too often, but the occasional dessert will keep them happy.
+Buy commercial treats from the pet store or figure out their favorite snack, maybe a banana for a box turtle or a feeder fish for a red-eared slider.

 All these tips should act as guidelines.
 Pay attention to your terrarium so you can spot when it gets especially dirty and needs a thorough cleaning.
+Also, there are a few things you can do to keep the dirtiness down, such as getting a feeding tank for mealtimes.
 Remember, too, that many of these turtles can live decades, which is a lot of deep cleanings over a lifetime.
 Only bring home a little fella if you’re in it for the long haul.